Wichita on the Cheap

 Who Needs a Fishing License?

-Everyone ages 16-74 needs a fishing license in Kansas unless you’re fishing on a private pond that isn’t leased for public fishing.
-Licenses used to be based on a calendar year, but now the fishing license will be good for 365 days from your date of purchase.
+Everyone ages 16-74 in Kansas needs a fishing license unless you’re fishing on a private pond not leased for public fishing.
+Licenses used to be valid for a calendar year, but now the fishing license is valid for 365 days from the date of purchase.
 With the exception of multi-year, five-day, lifetime, and one-day fishing licenses.

 For young adults ages 16-20, Kansas now has a multi-year youth license that is only $42.50 – a great deal if you plan to use it every year.